 Generally, local elections candidates must be nominated by eligible electors and declared a candidate by the local Chief Election Officer.

-In addition to the above, Candidates are required to file financial disclosure statements when they fil nomination packages, annually while in office and upon leaving elected office.
+In addition to the above, Candidates are required to file financial disclosure statements, when they complete and submit their nomination package.
+While in office, financial disclosures are filed annually and upon leaving elected office.

 Potential candidates should familiarize themselves with campaign financing requirements.
 Information is available on the Elections BC website.

 Elections BC helps local elections candidates and their financial agents understand the rules under the Local Elections Campaign Financing Act.
 Among other requirements, local elections candidates must:

 - Open a separate campaign account and use it for all financial transactions.
 If you have difficulty opening a campaign account at a savings institution, click here for a letter you can take to the institution that explains the legislated requirement.

 - File a disclosure statement with Elections BC within 90 days after General Voting Day.

 Nomination packages will be available for pick up at Rossland City Hall, 2196 Leroi Avenue, Rossland, British Columbia in August 2022.
 Individuals requesting a nomination package must obtain the information from the Chief Election Officer or designate.

 Nominations will be accepted by the Chief Election Officer beginning at 9:00 a.m., on Tuesday, August 30, 2022 and ends at 4:00 p.m. on Friday, September 9, 2022.
 Potential candidates are reminded that in order to run as a candidate, you must be nominated by two (2) people who are qualified to vote either as resident or non-resident property electors in the City of Rossland.

 Please contact the Chief Election Officer, Cynthia Anonuevo or the Deputy Chief Election Officer, Kristi Calder at Rossland City Hall at (250) 362-7396 or by contacting Corporate Services by email.